xjtu-intsoft/MiniDetector/README.md

   Includes two ontologies, covering types and operations.

 * `/dataset`:
-  As GitHub has a size limit for single files, for more samples, please contact us directly.
+  As GitHub has a size limit for single files, for more samples, please download from [Google Drive](https://drive.google.com/file/d/1J0bUYwh6puWTtIAEi8423QWLfyMw1Y4U/view?usp=sharing).

 * `/dfjs`:
   Analyzes data flow in Mini-App JavaScript.
 This tool performs taint analysis for data flow in WeChat mini-apps.
 The entry file is `main.js`.
 Modify the incoming mini-app file directory as needed.
 After the analysis is completed, a `__res__` result file will be generated in the directory.